ericlnewland/ericlnewland.github.io/index.md

 ## About

 I am a Senior Research Associate at the University of Bristol.
 Previously, I worked on the FEVER project at University College London, investigating unrest at volcanoes reawakening after long repose.
-I completed my PhD in Physical Volcanology at the University of Cambridge and my MSci in Geophysics at Imperial College London.
+I completed my PhD in Geophysical Fluid Dynamics at the University of Cambridge and my MSci in Geophysics at Imperial College London.

 ## Publications